AndypSheridan/sta-final/README.md

 ### **Honorable mentions**
-​
 * Thank you to my mentor, Richard Wells, who gave a significant amount of his time to provide me with feedback and ideas on the project; he has been invaluable in so many ways and a genuine source of motivation for me.
 * Thanks to the Code Institute community on Slack who helped remind me that everyone has difficult days.
 * A huge thank you to my partner Jess who now knows more about HTML and CSS than she ever wanted to.
-* Finally, thanks to my two boys, Arthur and Elijah who are convinced that one day I'll build the new MarioKart.
+* Finally, thanks to my two boys, Arthur and Elijah who think I'm off working on a better Mario Kart.